 3. Clementine Orange

 Clementine orange is a hybrid fruit between the mandarin orange and the sweet orange.
 This type of combination is called ‘tangor’.
-There are three types of Clementine: Clementines (up to 10 seeds), seedless clementines, and Monreal (more than 10 seeds).
+Based on the number of seeds, there are three types: clementines (fewer than 10 seeds), seedless clementines, and Monreal (more than 10 seeds).

 Clementine has its name from a French missionary named ‘Clément Rodier’.
 He was the first one in Algeria to produce this fruit in the 19th century.